Funeral procession: Buddhism/Shinto (Japan)

 After a person has died the first thing to be done is to choose two people to be in charge of making all of the arrangements for the funeral events to come.
-The main relatives are in charge of encoffining the body and the female relatives make the death clothes that the deceased will wear.
+The male relatives are in charge of encoffining the body and the female relatives make the death clothes that the deceased will wear.
 Once the body is prepared the wake occurs.
 This takes place the night before the procession and lasts through the night.
 Typically relatives and neighbors attend and food and alcoholic beverages are served.
 The next morning at 10 A.M. the funeral procession begins.
 Coolies (laborers) are hired and divided into two groups; the rokushaku group carries the palanquin and coffin and the hirabito group carries the paper and fresh flowers and lanterns.
 Before departing for the temple the priest will chant sutras.
 The order in which the procession proceeds is first those carrying the lanterns, then the flowers, then birds which are released to bring merit to the deceased, the incense burners, the memorial tablet, and then the coffin.
 Male relatives are the only people who carry items in the procession while the women ride in rickshaws following the coffin.
 The male heir of the deceased carries the memorial tablet, which is covered in thin silk.
 The men in the procession wear formal clothing with the family crest.
 Initially, the family and neighbors would walk with the procession all the way to the temple, however during the Taishō era people would drop off from the procession along the way and take a train to the temple to wait for the procession to arrive.
 The family and close friends of the deceased would stay with the procession the entire way.
 The procession ends when it reaches the temple where the funeral will be held.